ILikePlayingGames/SkyblockModSafety/how-to-protect-yourself-from-minecraft-token-loggers.md

         - They will play through several dungeon runs and chat with other players for some time before offering the token logger.
 They do this to gain trust so people will be more likely to download the token logger.
     - Saying the file is marked safe on VirusTotal
         - They use VirusTotal to convince people the file is safe.
 In reality, this is misleading as VirusTotal cannot detect Minecraft token loggers.
+    - Offering to pay you to test their mod
+        - Sometimes they'll offer to pay you coins to download the mod.
+This is a ruse since they'll just take over your account after you run the mod.
 3. Warn others.
 If you see someone offering to send mods, warn the other people in the party/lobby/etc. where they are offering it about the dangers and tell them not to download it.
 4. If you see it, report it.
 It is important to report their messages so moderators can take action and prevent them from sending more.